XSS3cut10n3r/WorldCup26/README.md

 6. **Run it once manually.** Go to the **Actions** tab → **Update scores** → **Run workflow**.
 When it finishes green, refresh your site — real fixture data should appear.
-From then on it runs itself every 20 minutes.
+From then on it runs itself every 20 minutes (Ideally it would do this, but Github Cron jobs aren't very reliable so it runs every few hours.
+You can do frequent manual runs!).

 ## How it works